byronsharman/byronsharman.com/src/lib/assets/markdown/experience/school/swim-tech.md

 parenthetical: CSCI370
 type: nolink
 date: 2025-06-01
+startDate: 2025-05-01
 ---
-I spent the summer of 2025 building a voice categorization tool for Swim Tech LLC, a swimming instruction company based in Colorado.
+I spent the summer of 2025 building a voice categorization tool for Swim Tech, a swimming instruction company based in Colorado.
 During this time, I
 - Designed a serverless architecture in **AWS** estimated to cost roughly 1/10th of equivalent traditional compute options
 - Provisioned cloud resources with OpenTofu (an open-source fork of